JohnSnowLabs/johnsnowlabs/docs/en/alab/install.md

               OriginProtocolPolicy: http-only
 Outputs:
   CloudfrontURL:
-    Description: Cloudfront URL to access NLP Lab
+    Description: Cloudfront URL to access Generative AI Lab
     Value: !Join ["", ['https://', !GetAtt [CloudFront, DomainName]]]

    ```

 Click Create a stack, “Upload a template file”.
-Give the Stack a name and enter the NLP Lab instance Hostname(from the EC2 console) as a parameter.
+Give the Stack a name and enter the Generative AI Lab instance Hostname(from the EC2 console) as a parameter.

 ![createStack](/assets/images/annotation_lab/aws/createStack.png)